aws-samples/sample-voice-ai-powered-contextual-menu-board-with-amazon-nova-sonic/README.md

 - Consider implementing rate limiting for production
 - Tool system allows extensive customization but requires JavaScript knowledge
 - Auto-initiate feature requires pre-recorded audio setup
+- Templates can be customized and shared across multiple locations
+- Studio provides full access to modify all aspects of the AI behavior

 ### Limitations